kevtainer/katacoda-scenarios/k8s/helm-dashboard/step2.md

 In this lesson, we will add the official Traefik repository, install Traefik, and confirm that the LoadBalancer is exposed to the world.

-First, we must add the official Traefik repo and update the manifests:
+To begin, we must add the official Traefik repo and update the manifests:

 `helm repo add traefik https://containous.github.io/traefik-helm-chart helm repo update`{{execute}}